Houston Texans' DeAndre Hopkins makes pro wrestling tackle on opponent

 Houston Texans star DeAndre Hopkins was penalized in the third quarter game against the New Orleans Saints on Monday night after putting a professional wrestling move on cornerback Marcus Williams.

-Williams intercepted a pass from Texans quarterback DeShaun Watson — it was Watson’s third interception of the game.
+Williams intercepted a pass from Texans quarterback DeShaun Watson — it was Watson’s lone interception of the game.
 Hopkins then picked up Williams and instead of making a routine tackle he put the defensive back into a modified suplex and slammed onto the field.

 'NOLA NO-CALL' LAWSUIT IS NO MORE; FAN DROPS HIS FIGHT